-Indians Preparing an Outbreak.
+"The president and his cabinet unite in the belief still, in spite of all evidence to the contrary, that the explosion of the Maine was the result of an unfortunate accident, but they recognize the fact that the contrary may prove true at almost any hour, and that, if it is shown even inferentially that Spain had a hand in the catastrophe, there will be but one thing to do. and that will be to seize the island of Cuba by force of arms."

 CHADRON, Neb., Feb.
-26.-No little excitement was caused here yesterday when it was rumored that the Indians at Pine Ridge were causing trouble and preparing for an outbreak.

-The report came from Pine Ridge. and was brought by a half-breed.
-He said that there had been for several days a feeling of unrest in the breast of the warriors, caused by the reports that in case of war with Spain the troops would be taken from Fort Robinson, and that then would be a good time to make demands for more 1ations from Uncle Sam.
-The half-breed, whose name is fell. stated that while hunting for some cattle he ran into a band of natives. and when they noticed him approaching they stopped him and refused to let him come near.
-Being familiar with their customs, he is positive that they were in secret council, preparing for trouble, as several of their chiefs were maki g speeches, which were cheerd by the wish to state on my own official knowledge that no mine exists inside or outside of Havana harbor, nor is there any submarine defense of any kind.
-The report is so absolutely false and ridiculous that it could only have originated in the minds of those p rsons anxious to excite the angry patsions of both nations for their own miserable ends.
-I consider the consideration of such a thing an insu t to Spain.
+26.-No little excitement was caused here vesterday when it was rumored that the Indians at Pine Ridge were causing trouble and preparing for an outbreak.
+The report came from Pine Ridge and was brought by a half-breed.
+He said that there had been for several days a feeling of unrest in the breast of the warriors, caused by the repor s that in case of war with Spain the troops would be taken from Fort Robinson, and that then would be a good time to make demands for more rations from Uncle Sam.

+stated that while hunting for so re cattle he ran into a band of natives and when they noticed him approaching they stopped him and refused to let him come near.

+Being familiar with their customs, he is positive that they were in secret council, preparing for trouble, as several of their chiefs were making speeches, which were cheerd by the braves.